-This tutorial shows how to configure Varnish for various use cases:
+This tutorial will show you how to configure Varnish for some different use cases.

-When it comes to streaming on HTTP, there are essentially two ways of delivering video content.
+When it comes to streaming on HTTP, there are two ways of delivering video content.
 You can serve the entire file and let the browser ask for the parts as the video is played or you can split the media file into smaller objects (segments) and provide a playlist (manifest).
-The playlist contains the names, location and sequence of playback of these segments along with metadata that describes resolution, bitrates, etc. For both cases, we can leverage HTTP caching with Varnish.
-However, as the segmented streaming model is popular these days, we will be mostly focusing on the latter.
+The playlist contains the names, location, and sequence of playback of these segments along with metadata that describes resolution, bitrates, etc. For both cases, we can leverage HTTP caching with Varnish.
+Though the segmented streaming model is popular these days, we’re going to focus mostly on the latter.

-Linear live streaming is the streaming of a scheduled event where all viewers watch the same content.
-Because everyone is viewing the same content, the dataset is very limited and this lets us cache media file segments and manifest files into memory.
+This is the live streaming of a scheduled event where all the viewers are watching the same content.
+Because of this, the dataset is very limited, which lets us cache media file segments and manifest files into memory.
 Setting up basic configurations for linear streaming is quite simple.
-Let’s take a look at the following example.

 vcl 4.0;